“The truth will set you free, but it’s gonna piss you off first.”

 Learn more about Suigenesis Fragilis and how to cure it by understanding what is happening at college campuses.
 Two good resources are theFIRE.org, a nonprofit that defends and sustains individual rights at America’s colleges and universities (where I do research), and Heterodox Academy, a group of politically diverse scholars who work to improve academia and universities.

-Opinions in my articles are my own and should not be considered a reflection of the legal or other positions taken by FIRE.
+The author's opinions are her own and should not be considered a reflection of the legal or other positions taken by FIRE.

 For more on this topic by Dr. Paresky: